solid-design-system/solid/CONTRIBUTING.md

 - Packages have to be run individually (eg: `cd packages/components` → `pnpm dev` to start development server)
 - Run `pnpm verify` at the root directory periodically, particularly, before pushing changes when a pull request is already opened.
 - Every branch should be associated with a PR.
-- You can take a look at all the checks on [Chromatic](https://www.chromatic.com/) (you may need to log in to access tests and comments).

-# Merge Requests
+## Pull Requests

 ### Commit Messages

-We use Semantic Release to help ensure consistent versioning and release practices.
-It helps streamline the release process by automating the versioning and publishing of software releases **based on commit messages**.
+We use Semantic Release to automate versioning and publishing based on commit messages, ensuring consistent release practices.
+Pull Request titles are especially important for semantic versioning, so follow these guidelines when writing them as well.

 Use the following semantic versioning in your commit messages (`feat`, `fix`, `perf`, `docs`, `chore`, `ci`, `refactor`).